brianferguson/Clipboard.dll/README.md

 Here are some of the features of the Clipboard plugin:

 * Uses the Parent/Child structure.
 * Once loaded, the plugin "remembers" any text that is copied to the Windows Clipboard.
+If the skin gets unloaded or refreshed, all indices will be deleted.
 * Once new text is copied to the clipboard, the plugin pushes everything back 1 spot.
 So `Index=0` will always<sup>1</sup> represent the current contents of the clipboard.
 * The string is converted to a number (if applicable).